gradylynn/poetry-bug-path-alt-sources/README.md

+This repo demonstrates what I thought was a bug in python-poetry, but is actually just a quirk of python packaging standards.
+See the issue I opened [here](https://github.com/python-poetry/poetry/issues/6728).

+---

 I think that that this repo demonstrates a bug in the way that poetry installs path dependencies that use non-pypi sources.